226 Area Code Scam Report

 Key Takeaways About 226 Area Code Scams

-The 226 area code is a legitimate Canadian area code serving Southwestern Ontario, often overlaying the 519 area code.
+The 226 area code is a legitimate Canadian area code serving Southwestern Ontario, introduced as an overlay for existing codes like 519.

 Table of Contents